art3m4ik3/cloudflare-solver/README.md

 4. Automatically clicks the verification checkbox
 5. Extracts the `cf_clearance` cookie upon success
 6. Returns the cookie as a validated dataclass object

+### Turnstile Type (Token)

+1. Launches a stealthy browser instance with realistic fingerprint
+2. Navigates to the protected URL
+3. Detects Cloudflare challenge iframe
+4. Automatically clicks the verification checkbox
+5. Extracts the token from `cf-turnstile-response` hidden input field
+6. Returns the token as a validated dataclass object

 ## Important Note